DeliaBarron/Kubernetes-Learning/docs/Linux Found/03-install_and_conf.md

 If you do a `kubeadm -h` you will get a bit of information on the process of creating a new k8s cluster.

 > For further understanding of the fundamentals of Kubernetes and how the core components fit together, take a look at the **[Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way.git)** which guides you through bootstrapping a basic Kubernetes cluster with all control plane components running on a single node, and two worker nodes, which is enough to learn the core concepts.

+- `/.kube/config` file contains: Endpoints, SSL Keys, Contexts...

+- `kubectl`:  is the main binary for workin with objects on kubernetes cluster.

 ## Installation considerations
 With *systemd*  from Linux, Kubernetes componetns will end up being run as *systemd unit files* or via *kubelet* running on the head node.